10 Program Manager Interview Questions to Help You Prepare

 Read more: Questions to Ask at the End of an Interview

-As you continue your job search, consider ways to improve your interviewing skills.
+As you continue your job search, consider how you can answer interview questions for program managers, preparing along the way.
 Try this Successful Interviewing course from the University of Maryland.
-It covers how to answer traditional interview questions, so you can make an excellent first impression.
+It covers how to answer traditional interview questions so you can make an excellent first impression.

 Keep reading